eclecticiq/cabby/docs/installation.rst

 You can automatically install the latest cabby release from the `Python Package Index <http://pypi.python.org/>`_ (PyPI) using ``pip``::

-   (envname) $ pip install cabby
+   (envname) $ pip install --process-dependency-links cabby

+`--process-dependency-links` is needed because currently cabby depends on `libtaxii <https://github.com/TAXIIProject/libtaxii>`_ trunk.
+This will be changed to a specific version with next release of `libtaxii`.

-(In case you're feeling old-fashioned:: downloading a source tarball, unpacking it and installing it manually with ``python setup.py install`` should also work.)
+In case you're feeling old-fashioned: downloading a source tarball, unpacking it and installing it manually with ``python setup.py install`` should also work.

 Versioning
 ==========

 Releases of cabby are given major.minor.revision version numbers, where major and minor correspond to the roadmap Intelworks has.
-The revision` number is used to indicate a fixpack.
+The revision number is used to indicate a fixpack.

 .. rubric:: Next steps